 All online courses follow a semester or full-year academic calendar.
 Enrollments are conducted prior to the start of each school year and prior to the start of the second semester in January.
-Any student interested in online learning opportunities should first contact his/her school counselor to begin the enrollment process.
+Any student interested in online learning opportunities must first complete the HAVA Program inquiry form.

-The enrollment window for HAVA closes after the first two weeks of each new semester.
+The enrollment window for HAVA closes two weeks prior to the start of each semester.